Community (Stray, Feral) Cats

 About FERAL CATS

 Feral cats that are brought to area public shelters are typically unable to be adopted due to their lack of socialization and most often, their outcome is euthanasia.
-Simply trapping and removing feral cats from an area has proven ineffective towards eliminating cats in an area, as new cats move into the vacated area or one or two are missed with trapping and continue to reproduce and repopulate.
+Simply trapping and removing feral cats from an area has proven ineffective towards eliminating cats in an area, as new cats move into the vacated area, or one or two are missed with trapping and continue to reproduce and repopulate.
 The effective and humane alternative to trapping and euthanizing feral cats is trapping, neutering, vaccinating and returning the cat back to its area, or TNVR.
-To lean more about feral cats and feral cat management, click here.
+To learn more about feral cats and feral cat management, click here.

 EFFECTIVE SOLUTIONS for nuisance cat issues

 If you have stray/ feral cats in your neighborhood, our Mighty Mousers program can help!

 Yowling/Fighting/Spraying?
 Spaying and Neutering eliminates these behaviors.
 Stray cats that are brought into BAS are held 3 days ( per NC law to give an owner time to reclaim, if the cat is a missing pet) then examined, vaccinated and if not reclaimed by an owner will be spayed or neutered and ear-tipped before being adopted as a Mighty Mouser!
 You may adopt stray cats that you have found and brought into the shelter.

 Paw prints on cars/ Using the garden as a litter box?
 Entering your property unwelcome?
 Humane Deterrents eliminate these behaviors.
 Contact us about a free solar deterrent for your yard.
 Our staff will show you how to use it.
 It is highly effective at keeping cats (and other small animals) away from where they should not be.
 Follow this link for information on other types of deterrents and solutions to almost any nuisance cat issue.